 The ASPIRE program at APL is a unique opportunity for high school juniors and seniors to experience and explore STEM careers before committing to an area of study in college.
 During the intensive summer session and the longer academic-year session, ASPIRE interns are paired with APL staff mentors to complete projects, solve problems, and learn and apply crucial technical and interpersonal skills in a hands-on, professional environment.
 During their internship, students also have access to many of APL’s considerable technical and professional resources.
 The ASPIRE program is an unpaid learning experience and is not a job.

 ASPIRE students must be able to work independently, communicate with APL staff members and mentors, persist when faced with challenges, and continually think outside the box.
-ASPIRE students must also meet certain eligibility requirements, including maintaining a 2.8 unweighted GPA and holding U.S. citizenship.
+ASPIRE students must also meet certain eligibility requirements, including maintaining a 2.8 weighted or unweighted GPA and holding U.S. citizenship.
 A complete list of requirements is provided below.

 If you’re ready to explore this unique APL experience and you meet our minimum requirements, please read the application instructions below and get ready to join us for the STEM experience of a lifetime.

 The ASPIRE program is competitive.
 Applying does not guarantee acceptance.
 You can apply here.

 - High school junior or senior during program participation.
 Students applying to the summer program should be going into their junior or senior year.
 Students must be at least 15 years of age by the start date of the session to which they are applying.

 - U.S. citizenship (green card holders are not eligible)